dalelane/scratch-extension-development/INSTRUCTIONS.md

 ![screenshot](./docs/83-constructor.png)

-Edit the `getInfo()` function to provide a description of your blocks.
+Edit the `getInfo()` function to add a second block, after the block we defined before.

+The complete `getInfo()` function will now contain:

 ```js
 getInfo () {